 What Does a Protective Order Do?

 A protective order prohibits certain conduct.
 It is a court order, and violating it can have serious repercussions, including arrest and imprisonment.
-Filing for a domestic violence protective order can also provide clear evidence that abuse has occurred, which may support your divorce, child custody, alimony, or visitation case.

 Depending on the specific situation, a protective order may: